christofhunte/configure-ad/README.md

 <img src="https://i.imgur.com/Gh175x4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The next step was to log into the Client-1 vm as the original local admin (chlabuser) and join to to the domain contoller.
+The next step was to log into the Client-1 vm as the original local admin (chlabuser) and join to the domain contoller.
 The computer restarted afterwards.
 Next I Logged into the Domain Controller and verified the Client-1 shows up in Active Directory Users and Computers.
 Aftwerwards I Created a new OU named “_CLIENTS” and dragged Client-1 into it.
 </p>
 <br />